Pylons/pyramid_openapi3/README.md

 These packages tackle the same problem-space:

 - [pyramid_swagger](https://github.com/striglia/pyramid_swagger) does a similar
-  thing, but for Swagger 2.0 documents
+  thing, but for Swagger 2.0 documents.
+- [connexion](https://github.com/zalando/connexion) takes the same "write spec first, code second" approach as pyramid_openapi3, but is based on Flask.
 - [pyramid_apispec](https://github.com/ergo/pyramid_apispec) uses generation with
   help of apispec and marshmallow validation library.
 See above [why we prefer validation instead of generation](#why---design-defense).

 ## Use in the wild